 Taking steps to correctly introduce a dog to a new home will help you avoid upsetting your pet, or at least make the transition easier for the dog.

 Even if no such obvious change occurred, is your dog's daily routine different in any way?
 Dogs like structure and familiarity.
 If your vet rules out any physical reasons for your dog's behavioral change, ask her to recommend a canine behavioral therapist.

 Take your geriatric dog to the vet for a complete physical examination, and let the vet know of any changes in the household and all incidents of strange behavior.
 Depending on the results of blood and other tests, your vet might prescribe medication to help alleviate any cognitive dysfunction or anxiety.

 If you don't intend to breed your dog, this is the time to have the animal spayed or neutered, which will cut down or eliminate aggression or sexually related behavior.
-Take your dog to obedience school and make sure he has plenty of exercise, mental stimulation and good socialization opportunities.
+If you see sudden strange dog behavior, consider taking your dog to obedience school and make sure he has plenty of exercise, mental stimulation and good socialization opportunities.
 Once your dog is fully mature, the two of you are headed into the best part of your lives together.

-Your dog's thyroid glands, located on either side of his trachea, produce hormones that regulate his metabolism.
+Your dog's thyroid glands, located on either side of his trachea, produce hormones that regulate his metabolism, explains VCA Veterinary Care.
 When the thyroid glands go out of whack, all kinds of symptoms result.
 In dogs, hypothyroidism, or inadequate hormone production, is far more common than hyperthyroidism, or too much hormone production.

 Typical behavioral changes in dogs lacking sufficient thyroid hormone include fearfulness, irritability, anxiety, compulsion and mood swings.
 The good news is that most of these symptoms are reversible when your dog is diagnosed as hypothyroid and receives daily medication.